Hack4Impact-UMD/y-knot/README.md

 For inquiries about the project, contact

+- Sophie Tsai (sophietsai31@gmail.com)
+- Shreenitha Chikyala (schikyal@terpmail.umd.edu)
 - Sahil Gaba (sgaba9778@gmail.com)
-- Sophie Tsai (sophietsai31@gmail.com)

 # Project Info

 [Y-KNOT](https://www.yknotinc.org/home) is an organization founded by Regina Gibbons that provides educational programs to students and adults in the Prince George’s County area.

 Currently, Y-KNOT relies on various technologies including [Wix](https://www.wix.com/), [Jotform](https://www.jotform.com/), Microsoft Excel, and email to manage class and student data.
-These platforms are used for a range of functions such as student sign up, payment collection, storage of student information, sending class information and certificates, and more.
-However, this fragmented system requires Regina and teachers to manually navigate between different patforms to retreive necessary information and manage classroom tasks, which can be time-consuming.
-So, Y-KNOT would like a course management tool which integrates and centralizes all of these functions and allows teachers to automate classroom management tasks.
+These platforms are used for a range of functions such as student sign-up, payment collection, storage of student information, sending class information and certificates, and more.
+However, this fragmented system requires Regina and teachers to manually navigate between different platforms to retrieve necessary information and manage classroom tasks, which can be time-consuming.
+So, Y-KNOT would like a course management tool that integrates and centralizes all of these functions and allows teachers to automate classroom management tasks.

 # Tech Stack